 FOR YOUR SAFETY, DO NOT ATTEMPT REPAIR OF COMBINATION GAS CONTROL, BURNERS OR GAS PIPING.
-REFER REPAIRS TO A QUALIFIED SERVICE TECHNICIAN..
+REFER REPAIRS TO A QUALIFIED SERVICE TECHNICIAN.

 Contact your supplier or plumbing professional for replacement parts or contact the company at the address given on the rating plate of the water heater.

-For faster service, provide the part name, model and serial numbers of the water heater when ordering parts.
+Provide the part name, model and serial numbers of the water heater when ordering parts.

-READ THE WARRANTY FOR A FULL EXPLANA-TION OF THE LENGTH OF TIME THAT PARTS AND THE WATER HEATER ARE WARRANTED.
+READ THE WARRANTY FOR A FULL EXPLANATION OF THE LENGTH OF TIME THAT PARTS AND THE WATER HEATER ARE WARRANTED.